TimHopg/obsidian/Minishell.md

 A term can be a factor * term or a factor
 A factor can be an (expr) or an int

-Pseudocode:
+Pseudocode for parsing an expression (line 1 above):
+First deal with the case if it is a term + expr.
 Parse a term, if it succeeds call it `x`.
+Then parse a char `+`.
+Then parse an expression and call it `y`. return `x + y`.
+OR the expression could just be a term.

+This allows us to both parse and evaluate the expression as we go.

 ```C
 expression =